ebi-uniprot/protvar-fe/public/help.md

 - Genomic coordinates to retrieve mappings to positions in proteins for all isoforms.
 - Individual amino acid positions to retrieve functional/structural/co-located variant annotations via a json object.

-REST API uses OpenAPI 3 which means you can use utils like openapi-generator to generate model classes
+REST API uses OpenAPI 3 which means you can use utils like openapi-generator to generate model classes.

 ---
 ##### <a name="direct-variant-link"></a>Direct variant Link Help